 More than 21,000 medical students are enrolled at the nation’s colleges of osteopathic medicine (COMs), nearly double the number enrolled in osteopathic medical schools just a decade ago.
 With more than 5,800 first-year students expected to enter one of the nation’s COMs this year, more than 20 percent of the nation’s medical students will be … [Read More...]

 By PAULINE W. CHEN, M.D.
 My colleague loved performing surgery as much as anyone I had ever met.
 Every morning he bounded into the hospital, full of energy and cheerful anticipation of the day’s surgical schedule, his prominent mouth stretched into a broad grin.
-“Too bad his foot is always in it,” another doctor whispered one day as … [Read More...]
+“Too bad his foot is always in it,” another doctor whispered one day as our … [Read More...]

 REINVENTING THE THIRD-YEAR MEDICAL STUDENT A year ahead in medical school, my friend had been a constant source of support and inspiration, offering study tips for courses and warnings about professors and, when he had neither, hilarious spot-on imitations of classmates and teachers.
 Patients he was beginning to see in his introductory course on … [Read More...]

 Janie Guice is the recruiter for the Mississippi Rural Physician Scholarship Program.
 Listen to her story on NPR’s Morning Edition.
 When Janie Guice looks at the Mississippi Delta she sees a vast, flat flood plain home to cotton fields and catfish farms.
-She also sees desperate rural health problems and a deep shortage of doctors to offer … [Read More...]
+She also sees desperate rural health problems and a deep shortage of doctors to offer care. … [Read More...]

 High School advising day in the Grove.